John River The Academy

-Published Jan 24, 2019John River raps about being ready to die on the opening couplet of his eagerly awaited debut album The Academy.
+Published Jan 24, 2019John River raps about being ready to die on the opening couplet of his eagerly awaited latest mixtape, The Academy.
 Unlike swaths of lesser rappers, he's not exaggerating.

-In that sense, River is a revivalist, picking instrumentals throughout this album that harken back to rap's jazz-indebted past, and blatantly defying the woozy, synth drenched SoundCloud sound de jour.
-There are resounding piano key clinks and crisp drums on "Before I Go," faintly moaning horns and a high hat that sounds like falling pocket change on "Laney High," and rapid percussion straight out of a marching band on "Pull Up."
+In that sense, River is a revivalist, picking instrumentals throughout this effort that harken back to rap's jazz-indebted past, and blatantly defying the woozy, synth-drenched SoundCloud sound de jour.
+There are resounding piano key clinks and crisp drums on "Before I Go," faintly moaning horns and a hi-hat that sounds like falling pocket change on "Laney High," and rapid percussion straight out of a marching band on "Pull Up."

 Aside from such sterling vintage production choices throughout, River's lyrical content also eschews the shallow mumble rap style dominating so many of today's playlists.
 That's especially evident on "Before I Go," which finds him rhyming from the vantage of a remorseful robber.
 But an even better example is "Neither Am I," a warts-and-all confrontation of his misogyny-laced insecurities, which he finishes by humbling copping to slut shaming and other transgressions.
 Less effective is the overly salacious sexual assault parable "Lisa," though River's bold narrative ambition is, while misplaced in this instance, nevertheless laudable.

-Yes, from the throwback beats to the timeless lyrical depth, this 24-year-old shows wisdom beyond his years on his very promising debut.
+Yes, from the throwback beats to the timeless lyrical depth, this 24-year-old shows wisdom beyond his years.
 (Independent)